alex-sumner/defi-notes/constant_product_amm.md

 	1,100 * (10,000 - x) = 10,000,000
 	x = 10,000 - 10,000,000/1,100 ~= 909.91

 So I get 909.91 B for my 100 A. I do not get 1,000 B as I might have expected given the starting exchange rate of 10 to 1, this is the slippage.
-The numbers of tokens in the pool after this are A: 1,100; B: 9,090.91 and the product of these numbers is still ten million. [_In reality I would get a bit less than this, because Uniswap would also charge me a fee._] This is an extreme example because my trade of 100 A involves quite a large percentage (~10%) of the total number of A in the pool.
+The numbers of tokens in the pool after this are A: 1,100; B: 9,090.91 and the product of these numbers is still ten million. [_In reality I would get a bit less than this, because the exchange would also charge me a fee._] This is an extreme example because my trade of 100 A involves quite a large percentage (~10%) of the total number of A in the pool.
 Normally you would be trading a much smaller amount relative to the pool size, resulting in much less slippage.

 If someone else comes straight after me with another 100 A to trade they will get a worse deal than I did, simply because my transaction just happened [_and so the possibility of front running arises_].
 For them the figures are